Jump Straight to Your Topic

-- Hunting is never the same weather wise.
-Dress for the occasion as the temperature can drop quickly, especially in higher ranges.
-It is easier to remove layers than not having what you need.
+- Hunting is never the same weather-wise.
+Dress for the occasion as the temperature can drop quickly, especially in higher elevations.
+It is better to remove layers than not have what you need.

-- First-aid kits is an investment that is a must.
-Walking through unfamiliar terrain, knife incidences, burns and insect bites will make having access to first-aid worthwhile.
+- First-aid kits are an investment that is a must.
+Walking through unfamiliar terrain, knife incidences, burns, and insect bites will make having access to first-aid worthwhile.

 - You can get turned around in the woods rather quickly.
 Be prepared by having a GPS or compass with you.
 GPS today is not like what it was even 10-15 years ago.
 Your location can have you within 20-30 feet of accuracy.